lidom/chflr_repo/README.md

-# ppfunreg
+# `R`-package chflr

-This is work in progress
+This `R` package contains the implementations of the statistical methods introduced in ...